How poor sleep affects employees (and how you can help)

-If your workplace isn’t ready for a nap room quite yet, a helpful first step could be providing your employees with greater flexibility.
-If your employees are struggling with sleep, consider allowing them to adjust their start and finish times, or even work from home.
+A helpful first step could be providing your employees with greater flexibility.
+If your employees are struggling with sleep, consider allowing them to adjust their start and finish times.
 This could help them to break the cycle they’ve found themselves in.

 6. Provide external support

-7 in 10 respondents to our Mental Health in the Workplace Report said they would use a confidential mental health helpline provided by their employer if they were experiencing symptoms of a mental health condition.
 Offering a helpline could provide employees the opportunity to talk to a qualified counsellor about a range of topics that could be affecting their sleep.
-For example, as part of Benenden’s Healthcare for business, your employees will have access to a Psychological Wellbeing Helpline 24/7, offering help with a range of topics including relationship worries, employment anxiety and bereavement.
+For example, as part of Benenden Healthcare for Business, your employees will have access to a Mental Health Helpline 24/7, offering help with a range of topics including relationship worries, employment anxiety and bereavement.